Fishing Offshore with Captain John

 There are now 15 artificial reef sites off the coast of Volusia County.
 The reefs consist of everything from sunken ships and barges to discarded concrete structures and debris such as concrete culverts, pilings and bridge panels.
 There is even concrete and structural debris from building demolitions and a sunken World War II Liberty ship, the USS Mindanao.

-There are natural reefs located approximately 25 miles offshore of Daytona Beach in 200 to 300 feet of water.
+The Oculina coral reefs.
+Further out and reachable only on extended fishing charters, there are natural reefs located about 25 miles offshore of Daytona Beach in 200 to 300 feet of water.
 These are known as the Oculina coral reefs.
 Oculina is a type of deep water coral only found in the United States off the Atlantic coast of central Florida.
 These natural reefs are home to a large variety of reef dwelling fish and are excellent locations for great offshore fishing.
-However, their considerable distance offshore, and the fishing pressure put on the reefs by increasing numbers of recreational fishermen and fishing charters, have made the artificial reefs a welcome addition to Daytona Beach's offshore fishing options.
+However, their considerable distance offshore, and the fishing pressure put on the reefs by increasing numbers of recreational fishermen and fishing charters, have made the artificial reefs a welcome addition to Daytona Beach’s offshore fishing options.

 The artificial reefs of Volusia County and the Daytona Beach area are monitored by the all-volunteer Volusia County Reef Research Dive Team.
 The team members are experienced divers who use their own boats and charters to monitor conditions of both the artificial and natural reefs.